DavidBM/test-accounting/README.md

 # Test Accounting

-This project showcases transaction processor which takes its input from a CSV and outputs another CSV with the resulting accounts state.
+This project showcases a transaction processor which takes its input from a CSV and outputs another CSV with the resulting accounts state.

 ## TL;DR

 Run `cargo test` to execute a varied set of tests.
-You can check `tests/tests.rs` to see several ussages of the library version of the crate.
+You can check `tests/tests.rs` to see several usages of the library version of the crate.
 You can use `cargo run -- transactions.csv > accounts.csv` to run the executable.
 I advise to use the `--release` flat to test the executable.

 ## Design Decisions

-I've tried several design.
+I've tried several designs.
 Mostly related with parallelization.
 You can see the different approaches in the commits that start with "poc" (ex: "poc 4: rayon".
 In which I tried rayon in order to parallelize transaction processing).

 ### Parallelization

-I tried several design in order to parallelize the process.
+I tried several designs in order to parallelize the process.
 The main problem with CSV is that its parsing cannot be parallelized, so the ideal situation for parsing a CSV is having a thread only parsing the CSV and sending work to other thread/s.

-The operations in itself aren't complex and it is hard that they are going to suppose a bigger processing cost than the CSV row parsing itself, as they are usually simple additions and subtractions.
+The operations in itself aren't complex, and it is hard that they are going to suppose a bigger processing cost than the CSV row parsing itself, as they are usually simple additions and subtractions.

 During the development I tried several ways to try to parallelize the work, but they all showed to be slower than just having 2 threads, one reading/parsing and other processing transfers.